Pärnu

-Pärnu (/et/) is the fourth-largest city in Estonia.
-Situated in southwest Estonia, Pärnu is located 128 km south of the Estonian capital, Tallinn, and 176 km west of Estonia's second-largest city, Tartu.
+Pärnu (/et/) is a city in southwest Estonia.
+Pärnu is located 128 km south of the Estonian capital, Tallinn, and 176 km west of Estonia's second-largest city, Tartu.
 The city sits off the coast of Pärnu Bay, an inlet of the Gulf of Riga, which is a part of the Baltic Sea.
 In the city, the Pärnu River drains into the Gulf of Riga.

 Pärnu is a popular summer holiday resort town among Estonians with many hotels, restaurants and large beaches.
 The city is served by Pärnu Airport.